 When you’re pregnant, it’s important to eat healthy foods like whole grains, fruits, and vegetables.
 You should also eat proteins like meat and cheese.
 But lunch meat and some soft cheese can be a problem for pregnant women because they can carry dangerous contaminants.
-Despite this, many pregnant women still eat lunch meat.
-You might be asking yourself, “Is lunch meat safe during pregnancy?”
+Despite this, many pregnant women still eat deli meats.
+You might be asking yourself, “Is it safe to eat lunch meat during pregnancy?”

 According to the Centers for Disease Control (CDC), if you are pregnant, you’re at a higher risk of getting an infection called listeria that’s in some lunch meats and soft cheese.

 Listeria is a serious infection.
 Approximately 1,600 people get a listeria infection called “listeriosis” yearly.
 Every year, around 260 people die from this infection.
 Also at high risk are older adults, individuals with weakened immune systems, cancer patients, and individuals with diabetes.
 But healthy adults and non-pregnant women are unlikely to get listeria from processed meats.

 What to Know About Listeria From Lunch Meat

 Listeria bacteria is the third leading cause of death from food poisoning in the United States.
 These bacteria live in water and soil, and some animals carry them.
 Even though the animals don’t get sick, they transfer bacteria to foods like meat and dairy products.

 Listeria is a serious infection for pregnant women because:

 - Pregnant women with a Listeria infection pass their condition to their unborn babies.

 - Listeria causes stillbirths, miscarriages, and preterm labor.